 Step 3 - bring the thread over and behind the pre-tension guide and then under the thread guide as shown in the picture above.

 Step 4 -Then bring the thread down through the tension disks.
 Make sure your presser foot is in the UP position so the tension disks are not closed.

-Step 5 - Following the arrows continue to pull thread.
-Bring up to the take up lever and pull through.
+Step 5 - Following the arrows continue to pull the thread.
+Bring up to the take-up lever and pull through.

 Step 6 - Then bring the thread down to the last guide which will be right above the needle.